thomas-abassi/Handy-Meter/README.md

 ##!!
 - Distance between 2 pics give sometime wrong results
-- Template matching need to be improved
+- Template matching could be improved
 - Calibration needs to be added as the focal distance is set in hard formy device right now (Check the calibration sample from Opencv for Android)
+- I let the debug traces